 rental, without the disadvantages: The Pompano Beach Flying Club.

-Club membership is currently set at a maximum of 30 members with two PA28-181 Piper Archers.
-Members
+Club membership is currently set at a maximum of 45 members with one PA28-181 Piper Archer II and

 • Members are billed a wet rate based on tach time (as opposed to Hobbs time).